SAP-samples/teched2022-XP260/exercises/ex5/README.md

 1. In the SAP Cloud Connector administration console, choose the "Configuration" menu item
 <br><img src="/exercises/ex5/images/SCC_Configuration.png" width="70%">

+2. On the "User Interface" tab, scroll down to the "Cipher Suites" section and click on the "Edit" button
 <br><img src="/exercises/ex5/images/SCC_Config_Cipher_Suites.png" width="70%">

+3. Select the cipher suite "TLS_ECDH_RSA_WITH_AES_128_CBC_SHA" in the list of enabled cipher suites and click on the right arrow icon to move the entry to the list of disabled cipher suites
 <br><img src="/exercises/ex5/images/SCC_Disable_Cipher_Suite.png" width="70%">

+4. Click on the "Save" button to persist the change
 <br><img src="/exercises/ex5/images/SCC_Save_Cipher_Suites.png" width="70%">

+In this exercise you have learned how to manage the list of TLS cipher suites that SAP Cloud Connector supports.
+A TLS cipher suite consists of 3 parts: The key exchange, the encryption algortihm and the message digest algorithm.